 Xfinity xFi XB6 Review Conclusion

-The Xfinity xFi XB6 is a top-notch modem/router with fast internet and WiFi 6.
+The Xfinity xFi XB6 is a capable modem/router with fast cable internet and Wi‑Fi 5.
 It works well with Xfinity Voice and smart homes, and setting it up is a breeze.
-Renting this device for $14 a month might seem costly, but it gives you access to the latest features and tech support without the high upfront cost of buying.
+Renting this device for about $15 a month may seem costly, but it gives you access to the latest features and tech support without the high upfront cost of buying, and some current plans include equipment in the plan price.

-If you enjoy the xFi features and don’t want the hassle of choosing and setting up your own equipment, and don’t want to own an outdated modem after 5 years, the convenience and benefits of renting might outweigh the cost.
+If you enjoy the xFi features and don’t want the hassle of choosing and setting up your own equipment, the convenience and benefits of renting might outweigh the cost.
+If you want Wi‑Fi 6 and a 2.5G LAN port, ask for an XB7; for Wi‑Fi 6E, ask for an XB8.

 Frequently Asked Questions (FAQs) about the Xfinity xFi XB6 Gateway